24 March 2026

 The best of both

 Local-first is not anti-cloud.
-It is a design principle that says: the core debugging workflow should never depend on network availability, cloud accounts, or hosted services.
+It is a design principle that says: the core debugging workflow should be available without hosted services when you can run capture and processing where the files live.

 You own your data.
 You choose when to share it.
-And the same tools work identically whether you are debugging locally or investigating a production incident on the hosted platform.
+The same bundle model works whether you are debugging on a laptop, processing incidents on a controlled server, or investigating a production incident on the hosted platform.

 Read the local workflow guide for step-by-step instructions.